BrendanParmer/NodeToPython/README.md

 NodeToPython is compatible with Blender 3.0-3.4

 ## Supported Versions
-Blender 3.0 - 3.3
+Blender 3.0 - 3.4

-* By January 2023 I expect to support the new Geometry Nodes for the upcoming Blender 3.4 release and experimental support for nodes in the 3.5 beta.
+* Once the 3.5 beta drops, I'll start adding nodes from that release

 ## Installation and Usage
 Download `node_to_python.py`, and install it to Blender like other add-ons.
 Then, go to `Object > Node to Python`, and type in the name of your node group.
 It will then save an add-on to where your blend file is stored.